ChargedByte/reaktor-summer-2022/README.md

 I opted to take some shortcuts as the application is not intended for production use.

-- There is barely any error handling, this could change later.
+- The application can take sustains errors in the fetching process, errors aren't really handled just logged and the cursor is retried on the next go around.
 - We are knowingly relying on the weak ETags provided by Reaktor's API.
 - We are also expecting the Reaktor's API to also provide us with the rate limit headers.

 ## Client

-The client is a server side rendering [Vue](https://vuejs.org/) application, responsible for displaying the game data (WIP) and displaying the ongoing games vie Reaktor's WebSocket API (WIP).
+The client is a [Vue](https://vuejs.org/) application, responsible for displaying the game amd player data and displaying the ongoing games via Reaktor's WebSocket API.

 The client is written in [TypeScript](https://www.typescriptlang.org/), [PostCSS](https://postcss.org/) and [Vue](https://vuejs.org/) using [Nuxt](https://nuxtjs.org/).